List of Caprica characters

-This article lists fictional characters in the television series Caprica.
+Caprica is an American science fiction drama television series, which is a prequel spin-off of the 2004–2009 series Battlestar Galactica.
+Caprica is set 58 years before the main series, and shows how humanity first created the Cylon androids who would later turn against their human masters.
+Among Caprica's main characters are the father and uncle of William Adama, the man who becomes the senior surviving military leader of the fleet which represents the remnants of the Twelve Colonies in Battlestar Galactica.
+Caprica was broadcast on Syfy from January 22 to November 30, 2010.

 Main characters

 Joseph Adama

 Joseph Adama is portrayed by Esai Morales and is one of the key characters of the series.

 Adama is a civil liberties lawyer with organized crime connections who loses his wife Shannon and daughter Tamara in a bombing.
 Joseph is left a widower and a single parent of his son William Adama after the bombing.
 His brother is Samael "Sam" Adama, and both are orphans from Tauron.
 In an attempt to disguise his Tauron background, Joseph and his family adopted the surname "Adams" and Joseph capricized his first name from the Tauron "Yusif", although he and William reverted to their true surname at the end of the pilot episode.
 One of his pretrial rituals would be to break pencils and then borrow one from the court clerk to symbolize the breaking of preconceptions and working with what he had.
 It is known that Joseph used to carry around a silver lighter with his name engraved on it as a source of good luck.
 In the prequel show of Caprica, the lighter is seen briefly in the episode "The Dirteaters" and was given to Joseph by his first wife Shannon while he was still attending law school.
 58 years later during the events of Battlestar Galactica, in the episode "The Hand of God", Commander William Adama hands his son Lee Adama the lighter that his grandfather Joseph used to carry.
 Before disembarking on a dangerous mission against the Cylons, Lee takes the lighter for good luck promising his father that he'll bring it back.
 William then replies, "You better, or I'll kick your ass.
 It's a good lighter."

 Joseph Adama was mentioned in Battlestar Galactica, but never appeared on that show as he had died before its events began.
 He was also one of Romo Lampkin's teachers.